souche/flowbased_wiki_cn/AdvancedFeatures.md

 ## Dynamic structure

 Initially FBP applications are static: once an application graph is started, it cannot add or remove nodes.
 Some implementations allow changing application structure at run-time, making it more flexible on one hand and less reliable on the other.

+Allowing modifications to the running graph can be useful when developing iteratively.